vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 ## Deploy Defender for Endpoint using mde_installer.sh with Ansible

-Follow the steps below after [downloading the onboarding package]() and completing [pre-requisites]() to deploy Defender for Endpoint using installer bash script
+Use the following procedures [downloading the onboarding package]() and completing [pre-requisites]() to deploy Defender for Endpoint using the installer bash script.

 ### Download the installer bash script